NextronSystems/thor-manual/usage/scoring-system.rst

 Only YARA rules and Filename IOCs support a user defined score.
-But since you are able to write YARA rules for almost every module, the scoring system is very flexible. (see chapter 22.4.3 for details)
+But since you are able to write YARA rules for almost every module, the scoring system is very flexible.

 The total score of an element determines the level/severity of the resulting log message.